practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 **📊 How popular:** 2,901,574 downloads/week

 **🤔 Why it might be wrong:** Wait a second, you already have your main logger, right?
 Is it Pino?
 Winston? something else? great.
 Why deal with and configure yet another logger?
+I do appreciate the request domain-specific language (DSL) of Morgan, sweet syntax, does it justify having two loggers?

 **☀️ Better alternative:** Put your chosen logger in a middleware and log the desired request/response properties: